-A radiator is just one part of a complex cooling system that’s designed to keep a car’s engine operating at just the right temperature.
+A car radiator is just one part of a complex cooling system that’s designed to keep an engine operating at just the right temperature.

-A radiator is, in essence a heat-exchanger that comprises two water tanks that are linked together by a core made up of myriad narrow tubes.
+The radiator is, in essence, a heat exchanger which comprises two coolant tanks that are linked together by a core made up of myriad narrow tubes.

 Hot coolant from the engine is pumped through one tank and then through the core.